 HAC and OPA’s work with older people to build capacity of modern gardening techniques and skills.
 OPA members receive training in organic and pesticide-free agricultural techniques for private gardening.
 The aim is for older people to grow produce which feeds their whole family.
 The families are then able to then generate income from their excess produce and sell this at local markets.

 Rice and Seeds

-Since 2012, HelpAge had supplied 14 OPAs with a hand tractor for communal farming use.
-In 2014, HelpAge had provided 15 more hand tractors to five OPA Federations to enhance their agricultural and income generation activities.
-The OPA Federation maintains and manages the use of the hand tractor so that all OPAs can access it, renting at a low fee.
+Since 2012, HAC has supplied OPA’s with a hand tractor for communal farming use.
+The OPA maintains and manages the use of the hand tractor so that all community members can access this service, renting it at a low fee.